SantiFQ/mini-centrifugue/README.md

 - 1st Stage of 3D model construction --> Try to assemble the rotor with our HDD.

 #### 14/06/2023
-- A 3D carry disk and a 3D Centrifuge's lid modeling and printing.
+- A 3D carry disk and a 3D Centrifuge's cover modeling and printing.

 #### 16/06/2023
 - Brake system